fieldse/custom-chrome-new-tab-page/README.md

 ## Credits

-Credit for this solution to [this answer](https://superuser.com/a/909595) at Stack Exchange
+- Credit for inspiration for this project to [this answer](https://superuser.com/a/909595) at Stack Exchange